geodesg/perstore/README.md

 		or(eq("foo",3),eq("foo","bar")).lt("price",10)...
 	}

+One can also execute a limit query, and retrieve the total count from the totalCount property, if you supply a third argument to limit, maxCount, which can set a limit on how high it should compute the total count (in case it is expensive to compute this at the DB level):

+	MyModel.query("limit(0,10,Infinity)").totalCount

 For a more a complete reference guide to the RQL and the available query operators, see [[http://github.com/persvr/rql]].
 This also provides information on the parsed query data structure which is important if you want to implement your